Assigning privileges and roles to PostgreSQL users

 postgresqlprovider to therequired_providerssection in the provider configuration file:terraform { required_providers { ... postgresql = { source = "cyrilgdn/postgresql" } ... } } -

-Open the Terraform configuration file with the infrastructure plan.
+Open the Terraform configuration file describing your infrastructure.

 For more information about creating this file, see this guide.